 And we know, in real life, we have three dimensions.

 We have to take care of that.
 Let's do that now.
 Let's extend this problem to three dimensions.
 To do so, I am just going to realize right here that the square of the velocity is the sum of the squares of the components.

+That you understand.

-That, you understand.
-That is okay.
+That is OK.
 What is not so obvious is this.
 The average of the square of the velocity is the sum of the average of the squares of each one of the components.
 That is true.
 You can prove that.

 We are not going to prove that.

-I won't hold you responsible for proving that, but that is true.
+I won't hold you responsible for proving that, but it is true.

 That is correct, but now here comes a critical assumption in Boltzmann's treatment.
-The critical assumption is that the motion of the molecules in this gas, here, is random in the sense that the molecules don't have a preferred direction.
-They are going in the x direction as often as they are going in the y direction as often as they are going in the y direction as often as they are going in the x direction is random.
-If that motion is random, then the average of the velocity squared in the x direction is going to be equal to that in the y direction.
+The critical assumption is that the motion of the molecules in this gas here is random in the sense that the molecules don't have a preferred direction.
+They are going in the x direction as often as they are going in the y direction as often as they are going in the x direction, so the motion is random.

+If that motion is random then the average of the velocity squared in the x direction is going to be equal to that in the y direction.

-It is going to be equal to that in the z direction if that motion is random.
+It is going to be equal to that in the x direction if that motion is random.
 And that is great because it is going to make things a little simpler for us up here.

-If that is right, then the average of the velocity squared is three times the average of the velocity squared in any one of the dimensions.
+If that is right then the average of the velocity squared is three times the average of the velocity squared in any one of the dimensions.

-That is going to make it easy to extrapolate this to three dimensions because now I am going to be able to substitute, which had the average of the velocity squared only in the x direction, I am going to be able to substitute in an expression for the average velocity in three dimensions.
+That is going to make it easy to extrapolate this to three dimensions because now I am going to be able to substitute, which had the average of the velocity squared only in the x direction, in an expression for the average velocity in three dimensions.